Merchant Marine Act of 1920: Waivers

 Requests for waivers of the Act and its provisions are reviewed by the Department of Homeland Security on a case-by-case basis, and can only be granted based on interest of national defense.
 Historically, waivers have only been granted in cases of national emergencies or upon the request of the Secretary of Defense.

 In the wake of Hurricane Katrina, Homeland Security Secretary Michael Chertoff temporarily waived the coastwise laws for foreign vessels carrying oil and natural gas from September 1 to 19, 2005.

 In order to conduct an emergency shipment of gasoline from Dutch Harbor, Alaska, to Nome in January 2012, Secretary of Homeland Security Janet Napolitano granted a waiver to the Russian ice class marine tanker Renda.

 The Secretary of Homeland Security issued a temporary conditional waiver of the Jones Act for the shipment of petroleum products, blending stocks and additives from Gulf Coast Petroleum Administration for Defense District (PADD 3) to the New England and Central Atlantic Petroleum Administration for Defense Districts (PADDs 1 a and 1 b, respectively) for 12 days from November 2 to 13, 2012, following widespread fuel shortages caused by Hurricane Sandy.

 On September 8, 2017, the Jones Act was simultaneously suspended for both Hurricane Harvey, which hit Texas fourteen days prior, and Hurricane Irma, which hit Florida on that day.
 In the same month, the Act was waived, after two days of debate, for Puerto Rico in the aftermath of Hurricane Maria.

 Requests for waivers of certain provisions of the act are reviewed by the United States Maritime Administration (MARAD) on a case-by-case basis.
 Waivers have been granted for example, in cases of national emergencies or in cases of strategic interest.
 For example, in June, 2006, declining oil production prompted MARAD to grant a waiver to operators of the 512-foot Chinese vessel Tai An Kou to tow an oil rig from the Gulf of Mexico to Alaska.
 The jackup rig will be under a two-year contract to drill in the Alaska's Cook Inlet Basin.
 The waiver to the Chinese vessel is said to be the first of its kind granted to an independent oil-and-gas company.

 Pressure exerted by 21 agriculture groups, including the American Farm Bureau Federation, failed to secure a Jones Act waiver following Hurricane Katrina in the Gulf of Mexico.
 The groups contended that farmers would be adversely affected without additional shipping options to transport grains and oilseeds.

+In March 2026, in the midst of the U.S.’s war with Iran, the Trump administration confirmed its intentions to suspend the Jones Act for 60 days in an attempt to counter the rising prices of oil and other goods.
+On 25 April 2026, Donald Trump extended the waiver by another 90 days.